emtneutrino/races/README.md

 If the race is restricted to specific vehicle, its name is shown at the registration point.
 Players will need to be in the restricted vehicle at the registration point in order to join the race.
 Players can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle name.

 If the race is restricted to a specific vehicle class, the class name and number is shown at the registration point.
 You must be in a vehicle of the restricted class to join the race.
-You can view all vehicles in a class by typing **`/races lvehicles [class]`** where [class] is the vehicle class number.
+If the class is 22 (Custom), you can view which vehicles are allowed in the race by getting out of any vehicle you are in, walking into the registration point on foot and trying to join the race.
+The chat window will list which vehicles you can use in the class 22 (Custom) race.
+If the class is not 22 (Custom), you can list vehicles of the class by typing **`/races lvehicles [class]`** where [class] is the vehicle class number.

 To join the race, type 'E' or press right DPAD.
 Joining the race will clear any waypoints you previously set and load the race waypoints.  **NOTE THAT YOU CANNOT JOIN A RACE IF YOU ARE EDITING WAYPOINTS.
 STOP EDITING FIRST.**  You can only join one race at a time.
 If you want to join another race, leave your current one first.
 If you do not join the race you registered, you will not see the results of that race.